 |Vimba||UK Standing Order||3.5%||Official Website|

-This post is about how to buy ether (ETH) directly with GBP in the UK.
+This post is about how to buy Ethereum (ETH) directly with GBP in the UK.

-If you’d like to buy ether (ETH) with bitcoin (BTC), then you’ll want to check out this guide to learn how to buy bitcoin (BTC) at the cheapest possible rate.
+If you’d like to buy Ethereum (ETH) with Bitcoin (BTC), then you’ll want to check out this guide to learn how to buy Bitcoin (BTC) at the cheapest possible rate in the UK.

-Once you have bitcoin (BTC), you can exchange it for ether (ETH) in loads of places.
+Once you have Bitcoin (BTC), you can exchange it for Ethereum (ETH) in loads of places.

 Here are just a few options: